Shaabanm2018/Elasticsearch-Network-Management-System-/README.md

 ## Monitoring and Analysis Features

 ### Main Dashboard
-This dashboard serves as the primary entry point for network administrators and operators, offering immediate visibility into system health and performance metrics while enabling quick navigation to more detailed, specialized dashboards.
+The main dashboard serves as the primary entry point for elastic search system, offering immediate visibility into system health and performance metrics while enabling quick navigation to more details such as pod logs and specifications.
 ![Screenshot 2024-10-30 155654](https://github.com/user-attachments/assets/2139c865-638c-4b06-ad93-055f9e372901)
 *Network overview dashboard showing key deployments and stateful pods*